ebayShopper/ESSV3/README.md

 	```sqf
 	#include "spawn_config.sqf"
 	```
+7. If using infiSTAR, in AHconfig.sqf find <code>/*  check MapSingleClick  */ _OMC = true;	/* true or false */	/* announces: "MapSingleClick modified", if modification is found - NEEDS _MBC to be true! */</code> and make sure it's disabled!

-7. Edit the settings in both config files to your liking.
+8. Edit the settings in both config files to your liking.
 See DOCUMENTATION.MD for detailed information.

 # Legal:
 This work is licensed under the DAYZ MOD LICENSE SHARE ALIKE (DML-SA).
 The full license is here:<br /> https://www.bistudio.com/community/licenses/dayz-mod-license-share-alike